Tornado outbreak sequence of May 2019: Transportation interruptions

 Road, rail and air transportation was seriously affected by the flooding and tornadoes.
-Jefferson City Memorial Airport was closed due to flooding.
-Kansas City International Airport was closed for half a day while debris was removed from its runways.
-More than 500 roads were closed across Missouri, including Interstate 29 near the Iowa border.
-Interstate 75 near Dayton, Ohio was closed for a day while snowplows removed tornado debris.
-Amtrak experienced major disruptions across the Midwest and eastern U.S. All Amtrak service between Kansas City and St. Louis was suspended due to flooding from the Missouri River.
-Amtrak service between Kansas City and Hutchinson, Kansas, was also halted.
+Jefferson City Memorial Airport was closed due to flooding and Kansas City International Airport was closed for half a day while debris was removed from its runways.
+More than 500 roads were closed across Missouri, including I-29 near the Iowa border.
+I-75 near Dayton, Ohio, was closed for a day while snowplows removed tornado debris.
+Amtrak experienced major disruptions across the Midwest and Eastern United States with its Missouri River Runner service between Kansas City and St. Louis being suspended due to flooding from the Missouri River.
+The Southwest Chief service between Kansas City and Hutchinson, Kansas, was also halted.
 Both routes were served by buses until the flooding abated.
-An Amtrak train was stopped between New York City and Pittsburgh on May 29 due to fallen trees.
+An Amtrak train was stopped between New York City and Pittsburgh on May 29 due to fallen trees as well.
+West of Columbus Junction, Iowa, a section of Iowa 92 was washed out near its intersection with County Highway X17; that section of Iowa 92 was closed for several months afterward while construction crews rebuilt the washed-out road, resulting in traffic being detoured to other state highways.

 Electricity outages

 In the Dayton, Ohio region, 80,000 people were without power on May 28 and 29.
 People using generators in confined spaces led to an increase in hospital admissions due to carbon monoxide poisoning.
 In eastern Canada, electricity outages were minor, mostly caused by windstorms associated with the greater storm systems.
 Although they affected thousands of people at different times throughout the day, all power was restored by the end of the day.